From A for AGF Videoforschung to Z for zapping, the most important technical terms in video research are explained here.

 This term refers to a livestream that is transmitted concurrently with, but without a direct connection to the TV broadcast.
 Example: A curling competition is transmitted in an event livestream while an ice hockey match is broadcast in TV.

 An external overlap occurs when persons are reached by several media or media genres, as in the case of media mix campaigns, for example.

 External specifications are external specifications for the structural composition of the AGF panel.
 They are relevant for the structure, control and weighting of the data.

 Until 2020, the AGF participated in parts of ma Radio with a TV question set.
 Up to and including 31 December 2021, "ma TV" (in addition to further specifications from the microcensus and results from the platform study) forms the external specification for the AGF panel.

-Since 2020, the AGF has been conducting the "Potential Study" together with agof under the umbrella of agma.
+Since 2020, the AGF has been conducting the "Potential Study" in collaboration with agof and agma.
 At the same time, the AGF conducts the platform study, in which interviewers survey and test TV specifics (including platform access) in households.
 After a joint weighting on the microcensus, both studies form the AGF Video Potentials, which will provide the relevant potentials for moving images and internet use in Germany from 01/01/2022 onwards.